 3).
 How will those bloggers benefit from your outreach?
 Of course, you have to find the right group of bloggers whose interests match your particular topic.

 For example, if you’re writing about WordPress tips for beginners, you would reach out to WordPress bloggers.

 It’s important to project the strongest benefit.
-For instance, if your content is going to help users create their first e-book from start to finish, use that as your edge.
+For example, if your content is going to help users create their first e-book from start to finish, use that as your edge.